C0derHarry/C0derHarry/README.md

-- 👋 Hi, fellow Dystopian future enjoyer
+- 👋 I hate coding lol
-- 🌱 Computer Science Student with Data Science Specialization at VIT Vellore
+- 🌱 Application Developer
-- 👀 Intrigued by Machine Learning and AI
+- 👀 Intrigued by what I don't understand, which is basically everything